The BEST New England Clam Chowder Recipe

 Freshly ground pepper and salt to taste

-1) Melt the butter over medium-high heat.
+1) Melt the butter over medium-high heat in a Dutch oven or large pot.
 Add the chopped onions and sauté until translucent.

 2) Add the clam juice, diced potatoes, bay leaf and thyme to the onions.
 Bring the mixture to a boil.